Calc196/My-Solutions-to-Googles-Foobar/README.md

-# My solutions to Google's Foobar
+# My Solutions to Google's Foobar
 Foobar is an invite only recruiting initiative by Google that consists of a series of programming challenges.
-The challenges are split into 5 levels of increasing difficulty.
+The challenges are split into five levels of increasing difficulty.
 This repository comprises my solutions to the challenges I recieved.
+Foobar can be found here: [https://foobar.withgoogle.com](https://foobar.withgoogle.com)

 ![](/images/bunny.gif "bunny.gif")